Returning 404 when accessing a non-existing URL on a Jekyll generated website running on IIS.

 Are you running a static website on IIS?
-Did you configure web.config with an httpErrors section but is google still showing non-existing web pages in the search results?
+Did you configure web.config with an httpErrors section but are search engines still showing non-existing web pages in the search results?
 You might need to tweak your web.config a little bit!

 The domain loekvandenouweland.com has seen many blog-engines.
 I’ve written one myself, used wordpress and then moved on to Jekyll.
 This website is now generated on my local machine and uploaded to the webserver that is running IIS.